robur-coop/unikernels/README.md

 All unikernels require you to have µDNS installed (`opam pin add udns https://github.com/roburio/udns`).

+All unikernels use the default stack implementation, and thus will listen on 10.0.0.2/24, their gateway being 10.0.0.1.

 ## Primary authoritative nameservers

-The [`primary`](primary/) subdirectory contains an unikernel with the hardcoded zone (in its [unikernel.ml](primary/unikernel.ml)) named `mirage`, listening on `10.0.42.2/24`, and some resource records.
+The [`primary`](primary/) subdirectory contains an unikernel with the hardcoded zone (in its [unikernel.ml](primary/unikernel.ml)) named `mirage` and some resource records.
 It also configures several TSIG keys, one for the seconday, another for update, transfer, and key-management.

 The [`primary-with-zone`](primary-with-zone/) contains no hardcoded configuration, but serves [`data/zone`](primary-with-zone/data/zone) instead.